cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 One of the most important practices when developing code that relies on databases is to use *database migration tools* for change management.
 It's something you *will* learn, even if it has to be the hard way.
-I hope you didn't have to learn it the hard way though!
-(Another thing I see too many newcomers learning the hard way is to take backups often, and to test those backups with some regularity.)
+(Another thing I see too many newcomers learning the hard way is to take backups often, and to test those backups regularly.)

-In the post [*Developing webapps with CloudNativePG*]({{% ref "/blog/developing-webapps-with-cloudnative-pg" %}}), we mentioned [Liquibase](https://www.liquibase.com), which is one of the best known database migration tools.
+In the post [*Developing webapps with CloudNativePG*]({{% ref "/blog/developing-webapps-with-cloudnative-pg" %}}), we mentioned [Liquibase](https://www.liquibase.com), which is one of the most popular database migration tools.

-Traditional database migration tools assume a connection is available to the database one wants to perform migrations on.
-In the context of Kubernetes, and of Postgresql clusters built using CloudNativePG, we would need to expose the database service beyond the Kubernetes cluster, for example via
+Traditional database migration tools assume a connection is available to the target database.
+In the context of Kubernetes, and of Postgresql clusters built using CloudNativePG, to use such a tool we would need to expose the database *service* outside the Kubernetes cluster, for example via
 [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/),
 an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/),
 or similar solutions.

-The [Atlas database migration tool](https://atlasgo.io) includes a Kubernetes operator that allows us to manage database migrations in a Kubernetes-native way.
+The [Atlas database migration tool](https://atlasgo.io) includes a Kubernetes operator that lets us manage database migrations within Kubernetes.
 Let's see an example of how to do that:

 ## Step 0:  install CloudNativePG and create a Postgres cluster